RafaelPaolo/PatienteerPOC/README.md

 Data Accuracy test:
-Global variables are set inside conf.js under OnPrepare set global.forDataAccuracyTest to TRUE if for Data Accuracy testing the specify the expected record count of preloaded data on global.TOTALexpectedDisplayedDataCount.
+Global variables are set inside conf.js under OnPrepare set global.forDataAccuracyTest to TRUE if for Data Accuracy testing then specify the expected record count of preloaded data on global.TOTALexpectedDisplayedDataCount.

 Developers may modify or add variables if needed.